MustafaHelwa/hArduino/Indoor_Home_Seedling_System/03_MicroSD_Card/Readme.md

 ## Notes:
 - This project will not work without adding project 1 and project 2 variables.
 But, you can remove them and add your own lines for testing
-- You can adjust the cursor position using ```lcd.setCursor(x,y)``` where x is the column number and y is the row number starting from 0
+- You can track recording failure using serial monitor as shown the end of the loop above

 ### Pro Tip!!
-Using I2C bus modules will always minimize your wiring and coding efforts.
+Saving data in a *.txt* file separated by *", " (comma followed by space)* will make it convenient for importing into Excel for data plotting and analysis.